NESCLiC/nesclic.github.io/index.md

 ## Our Model
 The New England Software Carpentry Library Consortium (NESCLiC), an association of academic libraries, joined together to build a community of practice focused on building data science skills including research computing and extracting, wrangling, storing, analyzing, and visualizing data.
-NESCLiC allows member institutions to share in a Gold-level Software Carpentry (SWC) membership.
+NESCliC member institutions share a Gold-level Software Carpentry (SWC) membership, which affords NESCLiC 6 free coordinated workshops, a 50% discount on the cost for additional coordinated workshops, no charge for self-organized workshops, and fifteen instructors trained, per year.

 NESCLiC provides the opportunity for members to: